-You now know all about how to draft a text suited to your goal, your target and the chosen format.
-Next, you need to know how to finish your written documents.
-The form is as important as the function!
+You now know all about how to draft a text suited to your goal, your target and your chosen format.
+Next, you need to know how to finalize your written documents.
+The form is as important as the content!

-You need to recognise frequent spelling errors and how to avoid them.
+You need to recognize frequent spelling errors and how to avoid them.

 Double consonants in certain words such as "parallel" (who hasn’t asked themselves whether there are one or two Ls?)

 Irregular plurals such as "zero" (sing.) – "zeros" (pl.); "embargo" (sing.) – "embargoes" (pl.)